Happy Eggs Free Range

 aka: Battery or Enriched Cages, Conventional, Factory Farmed

 These hens are given organic feed – that is, grown without GMOs or pesticides per the USDA standards.
 And despite the label’s all-natural, wholesome image, most organic hens don’t go outside (see “Cage-free,” above).
+Use of the term organic applies exclusively to the feed, and has no bearing on the lifestyle provided to the hens.

 Whether caged or cage-free, these chickens are given an omega-3 additive (usually from flax seeds).
 Our belief is that when birds are raised well, their eggs are perfect just as nature intended, so there’s no need to put anything extra in their feed.
 Plus, eggs from free range hens that peck at pasture naturally have twice as much omega-3 fatty acids as those from caged birds.
 Omega-3 may be a trendy buzzword, but it says nothing about living conditions for the hens.